nikosxenakis/recipes/README.md

 ## 🎨 Features

-- **Search & Filter**: Find recipes by name, ingredients, category, or cooking time
+- **Search & Filter**: Find recipes by name, ingredients, category, cooking time, or creator
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Recipe Sharing**: Copy links to share specific recipes
 - **Dark Mode**: Toggle between light and dark themes
 - **User Profiles**: See who created each recipe with photos and avatars
 - **Recipe Photos**: Display photos for recipes when available
 - **Recipe Importer**: Import recipes from Google Forms CSV exports
+- **Creator Filter**: Filter recipes by their creator

 ## TODO